RobertZetterlund/intro-to-ai/assignment3/report.md

 ### i - the choice of the minimum number of samples in the neighbourhood for a point to be considered as a core point

-Criteria when we chose the number:
+_[To preface, we are not entirely sure how to motivate this number, we have googled quite a bit but with no luck]_

-* Testing values
+Things we had in mind when we chose the number:

-* Do not form clusters of noise,
+- Do not form clusters of noise, hence we do not want to choose a to low minPts.

-By extensive googling, we gather that:
+- The value should be picked by someone with domain knowledge.

-* The value should be picked by someone with domain knowledge
+- Given an arbitrarily chosen epsilon, we wanted to ensure that clusters we could visually motivate would be classified as such, and also that potential "bridges" across subsets of clusters.

-We did not really have anything to go on when it came to this, we decided to test different values and ended up choosing 42.
+Again, we did not really have any foundation when it came to this, we decided to test different values and ended up choosing 42.
+We decided that we would pick a suitable epsilon based on the value of minPts.
+It was noted online that this was an acceptable approach and we explore choosing this value more in depth in part d.

 ### ii - the choice of the maximum distance between two samples belonging to the same neighbourhood (“eps” or “epsilon”).

-The following line of code uses the algorithm explained in this [paper](https://iopscience.iop.org/article/10.1088/1755-1315/31/1/012012/pdf), via this [medium article](https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc), but **we changed** so that it takes the largest distance within in all k neighbours.
+The following lines of code uses the algorithm explained in this [paper](https://iopscience.iop.org/article/10.1088/1755-1315/31/1/012012/pdf), via this [medium article](https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc), but **we changed** so that it takes the largest distance within in all k neighbours.
 If it takes the nearest it will get identical results for all `k>0`.

 We found that this methodology worked well, and intuitively we motivate the adjustment in by the following statements:

-* We want to have core points within clusters, given a sufficiently dense cluster and value of `k` it does not really matter if the value of epsilon increases.
+- We want to have core points within clusters, given a sufficiently dense cluster and value of `k` it does not really matter if the value of epsilon increases.

-* When the largest distance to the "k":th neighbor changest the most, it is possible that we encounter noise.
+- When the largest distance to the "k":th neighbor changest the most, it is possible that we encounter noise.
 So by picking the value of largest distance, we have made a distinction between noise and clusters that is reasonable.

-* In contrary to the article (from medium) in which we found the algorithm, it performs differently based on the value of kmeans.
+- In contrary to the article (from medium) in which we found the algorithm, it performs differently based on the value of kmeans.

 Here is how it is implemented: